Move 4

-If you reconnect the sensor after starting a measurement again with a PC, the measurement will be stopped prematurely.
+If you reconnect the sensor after starting a measurement again with a PC, the following message is shown:

 If you connect the sensor to a USB charger, the measurement won’t be stopped.
-That means you can extend the measurement duration by intermediately charging the sensor during a measurement (see 7.1).
+That means you can extend the measurement duration by intermediately charging the sensor during a measurement.

 Attach the sensor to one of the following locations:

-Use the supplied Belt Attachment to attach the sensor to the right side hip.
+Use the supplied Belt Attachment to attach the sensor to the hip.
+We suggest to use the right side hip.
 The movisens logo should face directly to the right as depicted in the following image.

 Use a chest belt to attach the sensor level with the participant’s sternum.
 The movisens logo should face directly forward.

 Use the wrist band to attach the sensor to the non-dominant hand of the test person.
 At this position only simple parameters like Movement Acceleration can be measured.